GitEntity/iot/README.md

 **View branches for course work**

+### Lab 1: Introduction to Raspberry Pi & Sensorian Shield and System Setup

 ###### Course Description
 Students will learn to design and analyze IoT systems with an emphasis on software architecture, protocols at